yatch/mercator/README.md

 * **dense in frequency**, meaning the connectivity is assessed for each of the 16 IEEE802.15.4 frequencies; it allows one to see how connectivity is affected by the communication frequency.

 ## Get Mercator
-1. Make sure you have Python 3 installed (Python 2 is not supported)
+1. Make sure you have Python 3.7 or above installed (Python 2 is not supported)
 1. Clone or download Mercator repository
 1. Move into your local Mercator repository
-1. Install required Python packages: `$ pip install -r requirements.txt`
+1. Install Mercator: `$ pip install . -r requirements.txt`

-## How to Run Mercator
+## How to Run
 1. Edit mercator.yml as you like
+1. Run `$ mercator`
+1. You will have `output.jsonl.gz`, which is a raw output file
+1. You can convert the raw file to a K7 file; run `$ mercator-k7conv -l grenoble output.jsonl.gz`

+## How to Develop
+1. Install Mercator in "editable mode": `$ pip install -e . -r requirements.txt`
+1. Edit the source code
-1. Run `mercator.py`
+1. Run test: `$ pytest -x`
+1. Open a PR if you want :-)

+## Useful Options
+* You can get a sample mercator.yml by `-C` option: `$ mercator -C iotlab`
+* You can program a firmware to nodes in your OpenTestbed by `-p` option: `$ mercator -p`